-a.
+- a.
 Inspect and, where necessary, repair spill gates and control systems.
-The spillway, except for coordinated exceptions, must be able to achieve spill patterns on the first day of the juvenile fish passage season.
+The spillway, except for coordinated exceptions, must be able to achieve spill patterns on the first day of the juvenile fish passage season. - b.
+As per the procedures in Bonneville Operating Order 14, each spill gate will be raised and lowered, to test for operability and check calibration, prior to the start of spill season.
+This will usually occur in March.

-b.
-Refer to Appendix E or section 2.2 for spill guidance during winter maintenance periods at Bonneville Project.
+- c.
+Refer to Appendix E or section 2.2 for spill guidance during winter maintenance periods at Bonneville Project. - 2.4.3.2.

-2.4.3.2.
 March 01 through November 30 (Fish Passage Season).
 Spill will be provided according to the guidance in section 2.2.